 You would think that every job opening would be easily accessible for all Job Seekers.
 This is especially true with the ability of technology to connect you with information to such a greater degree than past generations.
 You can easily get a false sense that you have at your fingertips all the available openings, but that is hardly the case.
 The reality is that there is no one central database to find all the job openings, and a savvy Job Seeker knows where to go to find a larger number of the “hidden” positions.

 The most obvious place to look for openings is the massive national websites that I am sure we can all easily rattle off.
 These companies are usually owned by foreign investors and house open positions nationwide.
 They tend to draw many Job Seekers due to their large advertising initiatives.
 A savvy Job Seeker, however, will know that she/he should go far beyond these websites to find all the other opportunities that are out there.
-They know that many organizations are either trying to avoid spending the big dollars to advertise on these sites (especially with the challenges presented by COVID-19), or wish to not have their opening “lost” amongst all the postings found on a national job page.
+They know that many organizations are either trying to avoid spending the big dollars to advertise on these sites, or wish to not have their opening “lost” amongst all the postings found on a national job page.

 So, where else should a Job Seeker be looking and what else should she/he be doing to expand out their reach?
 Here are just some of the avenues to pursue to uncover some of the harder to find openings.
 Some require a little more effort and time than others, but all of them should be quite doable for a committed Job Seeker.